11 Best Travel Hacks to Save You Money

 2. Always sign up for the airline mileage plan

-Every airline now has their own mileage plan, and it’s always free to join.
+Every airline now has their own mileage plan (and many have associated credit cards), and it’s always free to join.
 I recommend doing so because not only will you earn miles for flying with them that may come in handy in the future (they never expire and you never know when you’ll use them again!), but you’ll also be compensated should anything go wrong, like delayed flights or lost luggage, because you’re now a valued member of their loyalty program.

 I’m flying Air Canada for my upcoming trip to Thailand and when I signed up, they gave me 2,000 miles just for signing up!
 Add that to the miles I’ll earn by flying across the world and I could quickly earn $100 off my next flight just by taking advantage of the free program.